-WEIRD STRANGE SPORTS: A comprehensive list of weird and wonderful sports from all over the world.
+WEIRD STRANGE SPORTS: Browse through this comprehensive list of weird and wonderful sports from all over the world.

 There is no shortage of regular sports rules and regulations online for research and entertainment.
 Most participants would call them a list of ‘normal‘ sports and games.

 Those popular sporting events and competitions get played by millions of athletes worldwide.
 It is the essence of sport as we know it.

 Then there are some activities that most competitors go nowhere near!
 You might call them the ‘oddball and wacky‘ type.

 If you are into strange extreme sports and crazy pastimes you are in the right place.
 Check through the list of weird sports rules and peculiar or weird games.
 This section also shares the strange achievements and crazy innovation of those intrepid individuals.

 Axe throwers hurl an axe at a target while trying to hit the bull’s eye.
 You are most likely to see the offbeat sport of Axe Throwing at lumberjack competitions.

 As a rule there are five rings on the target in Axe Throwing competitions.
 Landing the axe in the outside ring is worth 1 point.
 The second ring is worth 2 points, and so on.

 Throwing the axe into the bull’s eye has a value of 5 points.
 During the game each player takes 5 throws with a possible maximum score of 25 points.

 This weird sport is definitely not for ‘normal’ boxers.
 Yes, they fight in a ring, poised for combat.
 But they do so while blindfolded!